seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Do as the carrion does, not as the flower,
 Corrupt with virtuous season.
 Can it be
 That modesty may more betray our sense
-Than woman’s lightness?
+Than woman's lightness?
 Having waste ground enough,
 Shall we desire to raze the sanctuary
 And pitch our evils there?
 O, fie, fie, fie!
 What dost thou, or what art thou, Angelo?